makeswift/makeswift/examples/bigcommerce/README.md

 To quickly try this example either deploy to Vercel or use our CLI.
 If you already have a Bigcommerce store and know you want to use this example scroll down to "Using your own BigCommerce store."

-### Deploy your own on Vercel
+### Deploy this example to Vercel

-The deploy link below includes integrations with BigCommerce and Makeswift to get you up in running quickly.
+The deploy link below includes integrations with BigCommerce and Makeswift.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fmakeswift%2Fmakeswift%2Ftree%2Fmain%2Fexamples%2Fbigcommerce&project-name=bigcommerce-makeswift-example&repo-name=bigcommerce-makeswift-example&redirect-url=https%3A%2F%2Fapp.makeswift.com&integration-ids=oac_51ryd7Pob5ZsyTFzNzVvpsGq,oac_MuWZiE4jtmQ2ejZQaQ7ncuDT)

+> **Note**
+> During the Makeswift integration we recommend using the the "Ecommerce" template (at the bottom of the page)

 ---

-### Using the Makeswift CLI
+### Use this example locally with the Makeswift CLI

-If you instead want to run the example locally we have created an example Bigcommerce store so you can do that easily.
+We have created an example Bigcommerce store, so you can try this example without creating one.

-1. Use this template with the Makeswift CLI
+1. Use this example with the Makeswift CLI

    ```bash
    npx makeswift@latest init \